smaht-dac/smaht-pipeline-utils/docs/contribute_pipeline.rst

 Contribute a Pipeline
 ======================

-Welcome to the Computational Genome Analysis Platform, CGAP!
+Welcome to the contribute a pipeline documentation.

 We're glad that you're interested in contributing a pipeline to the project.
 Pipelines are an essential part of the project, and we appreciate your help in expanding and improving our offering.
-This document will guide you through the process of building and deploying a new pipeline in the CGAP infrastructure.
+This document will guide you through the process of building and deploying a new pipeline in the portal infrastructure.

 Building a Pipeline